mainnet-cash/mainnet-js/README.md

 Client libraries are pre-built and available in [python](https://github.com/mainnet-cash/mainnet-python-generated), [php](https://github.com/mainnet-cash/mainnet-php-generated) and [golang](https://github.com/mainnet-cash/mainnet-go-generated).

-If you have docker installed, to generate clients in a particular language, use:
+If you have docker installed, you can generate clients in a particular language from the project folder using:

     yarn api:build:client <generator_name>